-This Standard Operating Procedure (SOP) provides standard instructions and checklists for unit and individuals using Range 7 (Saratoga), Anti-Tank (AT-4) Range.
+This Standard Operating Procedure (SOP) provides standard instructions and checklists for unit and individuals using Range 8 (Richmond) M203 range.
 It defines standardized steps and procedures to be followed for its safe and efficient use.

 This SOP is directive based and complies with applicable United States Military Academy and Department of the Army Regulations, current doctrine, policy and guidance.